JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 And build the .jar.
 Then, we can copy it inside the Docker image.

 ### Drivers
 Only the plugin is not enough to connect to a database, we will also need the driver.
-In our case, we are using PostgreSQL RDS ,so we will need the driver for Postgres.
+In our case, we are using PostgreSQL RDS, so we will need the driver for Postgres.
 :::info
 Several drivers are already included in the Kafka Connect image, but they are not inside the default classpath, so if we try to run the connector without adding the driver properly, we will get an error like `No suitable driver found`.
 They are placed in `/usr/share/confluent-hub-components/`, but as we can see using something like `ps aux | grep java`, they are not included in the classpath.
 So, we have three options: